The rise of the subscription box economy

 If you get this right, you're almost guaranteed to have a win.
 The more unique, memorable, and fun you can make your unboxing, the more success you'll have.

 If you do it well, you'll even get customer-created videos of the unboxing!
-Trunk Club has tons of videos like this one, which has gotten over 150,000 views on it's own:
+Trunk Club has tons of videos like this one with over 120,000 views.

 Get social and encourage user-generated content

-Obviously, you know you should be on social media - that topic's been beaten to death.
+Obviously, you know you should be on social media, that topic's been widely covered.
 However, there's something deeper than simple social media: User-generated content (UGC).

 UGC is content (videos, photos, social media posts, reviews) created by your customers.
-You want this for a plethora of reasons:
+You want this for a variety of reasons:

 - UGC brings word-of-mouth referrals and extra traffic.